rarora7777/AllMyPrograms/README.md

-# AllMyPrograms
+# All my programs
 List of programs to download on a fresh Windows computer.
 Those marked with `[c]` can be installed via the command line using `allmyprograms.ps1`.
 Most are installed via [Chocolatey](chocolatey.org/), which itself is downloaded and installed by `allmyprograms.ps1` first.
+Also, `commandgems.ps1` contains some useful compression/conversion commands.

 ## Dev Tools
 - Chocolatey `[c]`